pbs-assess/gfcondition/README.md

 data retrieval and processing steps used to generate the data files provided.
 Scripts without numbers ("x-") are for plotting, supplementary tests, or summary statistic, and may need to be run after the main analysis is complete.
+Script "05-dfa.R" can be run repeatedly for each sex and maturity class (e.g., set_group <- "mature males") and with and withoug using condition indices where the estimated effects of density-dependence have been removed from the estmated annual averages (e.g., adjusted_for_density <- TRUE).